The Last of Us Part II impressions — Tracking Nora to a hospital

 The Last of Us stood out from other zombie games because the fighting was intimate and intricate.
 Each duel with a zombie or a human enemy was a life-or-death struggle.
 You barely had enough bullets to get through a section of the game.
 You had to get your headshots right or waste precious ammo.
 You were not a superhero.
 And if you ignored one enemy, it would blindside you from your flank.
 You have to consider whether to run or fight, and how to take on a force that, if you approached head-on, will easily kill you.

-The section begins as Ellie leaves her own base in a theater in Seattle in search of a character named Nora at a hospital controlled by the Washington Liberation Front, one of the groups that oppose the FEDRA central government in life after the pandemic.
+The section begins as Ellie leaves her own base in a theater in Seattle in search of a character named Nora at a hospital controlled by the Washington Liberation Front, one of the groups that oppose the FEDRA [Federal Disaster Response Agency] central government in life after the pandemic.
 The WLF will shoot trespassers on sight, and Ellie has them on edge as she takes down guards one by one.

 In Finding Nora, Ellie treks through downtown Seattle to the hospital.
 But she can’t just walk down the streets, which are overgrown, destroyed by earthquakes, and beset with the Infected, as the zombies are called, and WLF patrols.

-Ellie can fashion a silencer onto her .45 caliber pistol, or use a bow from long distances, to quietly take out soldiers.
+Ellie can fashion a silencer for her .45 caliber pistol or use a bow to quietly take out soldiers.
 But Clickers, who have hard shells on their heads, take two headshots to bring down.

 But the most efficient way to take down an enemy is silently, with just a knife.
 As Ellie sneaks up on human enemies, she grabs them with a hand over their mouth, lulls them into stop struggling by saying “shut up,” and then brutally stabs them in the jugular.

-If you are in the right position, you can execute these takedown moves simply by pressing a triangle button on the PlayStation controller, and then the square button.
+If you are in the right position, you can execute these takedown moves simply by pressing the triangle button on the PlayStation controller, and then the square button.
 If you mess them up, and the target turns on you, the scene goes loud.
 The target will scream, and everyone within hearing distance will converge on Ellie.

-Too often, that brings death.
-But if Ellie runs and takes out enemies with clubs with spiked scissors attached to them, she can dispatch enemies in melee combat, look for cover, and escape from the enclosing circle of enemies.
-That happens quite a bit in this scene as Ellie makes her way through multi-story buildings and woods.

-To make progress through the city, you have to take detours into almost every available building, looking for supplies, Infected, or WLF soldiers to take out.
-You often find last notes from long ago, next to skeletons on the floor, where people describe their last moments and wishes for their loved ones.
-That brings home the gravity of the pandemic.